sarahciston/codingcare/posts/0critintro.md

 - InnerVoiceOver // On Kawara
 - Ladymouth // Pipilotti Rist

-### TRANS: CONCLUSION *Unsupervised Pleasures: Conscientious Datasets for Queer Futures*
+### TRANS: CONCLUSION/WHAT'S NEXT *Unsupervised Pleasures: Conscientious Datasets for Queer Futures*

 What it calls for in the future...